5 Questions To Ask When Buying A Business #1 Best Advice

 How have you arrived at the asking price?

 If you decide to pull the trigger on the sale, it will be within your mandate to conduct your own valuation of the business, but, if possible, it’s better to have an understanding of the mathematics used to arrive at the asking price.
-The standard valuation techniques use either income capitalisation, cash flow or asset-based methods, but using multiplier valuation techniques are a more precise gauge of small business value.
+The standard valuation techniques use either income capitalisation, cash flow or asset-based methods, but using multiplier valuation techniques is a more precise gauge of small business value.
 Don't forget to verify any financial statements.

 -